Household Waste Collection Service Standards

 1.5 Households that require collection of non-hazardous clinical waste (incontinence pads, stoma bags etc.) will be reviewed every 2 years for eligibility to receive the service.

-1.6 Households who have limited/ no curtilage or who are in a road with limited width for a kerbside collection vehicle are required to present up to 3 waste sacks on a weekly basis or clear recycling bags on a fortnightly basis.
+1.6 Households who have limited/ no curtilage or who are in a road with limited width for a kerbside collection vehicle may instead be provided a weekly sack collection for their waste.
+With prior agreement from the Council, residents with a waste sack collection are required to present up to 3 waste sacks on a weekly basis or clear recycling bags on a fortnightly basis.

-1.7 Developers are required to provide one each of grey, red, food waste bin and food waste kitchen caddy with liners for use by households in new or converted properties.
+1.7 Developers are required to provide one grey general waste, red recycling, black food waste bin and silver food waste kitchen caddy with liners per registered household in new or converted properties.

 1.8 Green wheeled bins or re-usable green bags can be purchased for collection of garden waste.
 Green waste bins will be subject to a delivery charge.
 The council will only collect green bins or bags that have been purchased from the council.
 Green waste bins and bags will only be collected from residents who have paid the relevant collection charge.